Item 17: Be wary of shared-state parallelism

 };

-This example is in C++, not Rust, for reasons which will become clear shortly.
-However, the same general concepts apply in lots of other languages (that aren't Rust) – Java, or Go, or Python …
+This example is in C++, not Rust, for reasons that will become clear shortly.
+However, the same general concepts apply in many other (non-Rust) languages—Java, or Go, or Python, etc.

-This class works fine in a single-threaded setting, but in a multi-threaded setting:
+This class works fine in a single-threaded setting, but consider a multithreaded setting:

 }